Approval Process Configuration Definitions

 All Must Approve

-This setting determines if a transaction must pass through every person in a chain or jump straight to the person with the final authority.
+This setting determines if a requisition must pass through every person in a chain.
+Or jump straight to the person with the final clearing authority.

-• OFF: The transaction bypasses lower-level approvers and goes directly to the person who has the dollar limit to clear the total amount.
+• OFF: The requisition bypasses lower-level approvers and goes directly to the person who has the dollar limit to clear the total amount.

-• ON: The transaction starts at the lowest level and moves sequentially up the chain (e.g., Level 1 → Level 2 → Level 3).
+• ON: The requisition starts at the lowest level and moves sequentially up the chain (e.g., Level 1 → Level 2 → Level 3).

 Example: An Approval Chain is set up as follows: